psincraian/pepy-blog/_posts/2020-04-12-string-sorting-in-python.markdown

 <b>Note</b><br/>
 The difference between Unicode and UTF-8 is that Unicode defines the mapping between the characters, 'a' is 97, and UTF-8 defines how these values are represented; this can be 0097 or 0x61 in hexadecimal.
 You can learn more about Unicode and Python <a href="https://docs.python.org/3/howto/unicode.html">here</a>.
 </p>
-You can view the encoding number with ord and convert the number to the character with chr.
+You can view the encoding number with `ord` and convert the number to the character with `chr`.
 Try running the following code to see the values of each character:

 ```python
 [chr(x) for x in range(0, 123)]